Shadi-Shwiyat/holbertonschool-headphones/README.md

     A good landing page has always a contact form.

     You are free to add any animations and/or constraints on fields.
+5. Footer
+    Copy files from the previous task.

+    Last piece of the page… the Footer!

+    And you are done!

+    Good job!